jaminthorns/vscode-gitterm/ideas.md

 editor.
 Here's a helpful comment for implementation details: https://github.com/Microsoft/vscode/issues/34623#issuecomment-423742923

+## Opening Commits in Editor

+With the new multi-diff editor, commits can be shown in an editor.
+There should be an API to access this, since the GitHub PR and Issues extensions now takes advantage of it.

 ## Multi-selection for Line History and Line Blame

 You can provide multiple instances of the `-L` flag for both `git log` and `git